 Welcome to Data-enhanced Investigations for Climate Change Education (DICCE)

-Teachers and students can query the Giovanni data archive, then save the results as map images, time series plots, vertical profiles and data tables.
-The map images can also be imported to appear as layers in Google Earth and other geographic information systems.
-DICCE-GIOVANNI (DICCE-G) is the name of this high school user-friendly access to the data.
-The project has also produced DICCE-Learning Environment (DICCE-LE), a tool for teachers to author and adapt student data investigation activities and presentations around visualizations they make available to their students via DICCE-G. Supports are provided to students and teachers about how to interpret trends in data products of their choice at the regional level and a schema has been developed to help them understand how those data products fit into current scientific thinking about the certainties and uncertainties of global warming.
+Teachers and students can select data to investigate from the Giovanni data archive, then save the results as map images, time series plots, vertical profiles and data tables.
+The map images can also be exported as "kmz" files to appear as layers in Google Earth and other geographic information systems.
+DICCE-GIOVANNI (DICCE-G) is the name of this school user-friendly access to the data.
+The project has also produced DICCE-Learning Environment (DICCE-LE), a tool for authoring standards-based lesson plans, presentations, instructional activities, and assessment activities around visualizations generated via DICCE-G. Supports are provided to students and teachers about how to interpret trends in data products of their choice at the regional level and a schema has been developed to help them understand how those data products fit into current scientific thinking about the certainties and uncertainties of global warming.

 Though DICCE was created as a classroom resource, it is open to all members of the public.
 Everyone can access and study the rich data available on the DICCE G sites and learn from the lessons, presentations, and activities on the DICCE LE site.